lsu-ddem/intro-to-esports/content/4-Game/2_Lesson_2/_index.en.md

 ### Objective(s):

-After the daily meme, the students will be producing their own storyboard.
+Students will be producing their own storyboard.

 ### Overview:

-This lesson puts computational thinking and narrative reasoning to work in the development in the
+This lesson puts computational thinking and narrative reasoning to work in the development in the storyboard.

 ### Expected Lesson Duration: